GSA-TTS/identity-dev-docs/_pages/production.md

 You can wait 15-30 minutes for our system to retry automatically, or contact the [Partner Support Help Desk](https://zendesk.login.gov) if the issue continues.
 Many deployment notifications resolve on their own without additional action.

-## Changes to production applications
+## Changes to production configurations

 **Changes to production configurations are not automatic and may take up to two weeks.**